HyperSlothCoding/Editor/README.md

-# Editor
+# App
-The Skeleton to what will become a file editor for save game editing
+The Skeleton to the Application